Carpet-DeFi/carpet-defi-docs/docs/protocol/treasuries.md

 ## Backing Treasury

 The Backing Treasury guarantees the value of each CARPET.
-It invests only in safe and secure protocols with stable assets to avoid any possibility of loss.
+It invests only in safe and secure protocols with stable assets to avoid any possibility of loss and violation of the Positive Value Invariant.

 ## Risk Treasury